-Brian Groves has worked in the Australian and Canadian mining and exploration industries for more than 38 years and has held senior positions with larger industry participants as well as mid-level producers.
+Brian Groves has worked in the Australian and Canadian mining and exploration industries for more than 42 years and has held senior positions with larger industry participants as well as mid-level producers.
 A graduate of the University of Sydney, Australia, Mr. Groves began his career in exploration as a geophysicist in Australia.
 He has been involved in exploration for gold, base metals and coal with AMAX Minerals and Noranda from Australian and Canadian bases.
 Most of his professional career has been spent in Canada where he spent 1990 to 2003 with Placer Dome, and his final position was Manager of Corporate Development based in Toronto.
 Following his tenure with Placer Dome, Mr. Groves became President and Chief Executive Officer of Temex Resources Corp., a junior exploration company.
-Mr. Groves has also held positions as President, CEO and Director for Spanish Mountain Gold Ltd. and is currently CEO and a director of Genesis Metals Corp., and a director of Kootenay Silver Inc.
+Mr. Groves has also held positions as President, CEO and Director for Spanish Mountain Gold Ltd. and is currently a director of Kootenay Silver Inc.